Slamboree '95: A Legends' Reunion

-The 1995 Slamboree was the third Slamboree professional wrestling pay-per-view (PPV) event produced by World Championship Wrestling (WCW).
-It took place on May 21, 1995 from the Bayfront Arena in St. Petersburg, Florida.
+Slamboree '95: A Legends' Reunion was the third Slamboree professional wrestling pay-per-view (PPV) event produced by World Championship Wrestling (WCW).
+It took place on May 21, 1995, from the Bayfront Arena in St. Petersburg, Florida in the United States.
 Eric Bischoff filled in on commentary for Tony Schiavone at this event; Schiavone took time off to undergo neck surgery.
-Wahoo McDaniel, Angelo Poffo, Terry Funk, Antonio Inoki, Dusty Rhodes, Gordon Solie and Big John Studd were inducted into the WCW Hall of Fame during the show, which also marked Solie's final appearance on a wrestling broadcast following an announcing career dating back to the 1950s.
+Wahoo McDaniel, Angelo Poffo, Terry Funk, Antonio Inoki, Dusty Rhodes, Gordon Solie, and Big John Studd were inducted into the WCW Hall of Fame during the show, which also marked Solie's final appearance on a wrestling broadcast following an announcing career dating back to the 1950s.
 Solie had declined induction into the Hall of Fame because of the presence of Poffo, whom he considered unworthy of the honor but who was included because of the influence of his son, top WCW star Randy Savage.
 After being surprised on air by the induction, Solie left WCW.
 The event also saw the last WCW PPV for ring announcer Gary Michael Cappetta, who still appeared in TV tapings for the next month before being replaced.

-As of 2014, the event is available on the WWE Network.

 Storylines

-The event featured professional wrestling matches that involve different wrestlers from pre-existing scripted feuds and storylines.
+The event featured Professional wrestling matches that involve different wrestlers from pre-existing scripted feuds and storylines.
 Professional wrestlers portray villains, heroes, or less distinguishable characters in the scripted events that build tension and culminate in a wrestling match or series of matches.